Gut Health And Your Skin

 How our gut health affects our skin

 Most of you know I'm passionate about women's wellness post 50.
-The past couple of months I've been studying mental clarity, digestion, and gut health.
+The past couple of months I've been studying mental clarity, digestion, gut health, and our skin.
 It's led me down a path of revelation.

 Our guts..specifically, our gut microbiome is linked to our overall health.
 It shapes everything from our brain health to our immunity, our mental health, our ability to lose weight and how our skin looks.